woocommerce/woocommerce/README.md

 -   [**Packages**](packages): Contained within the packages directory are all of the [PHP](packages/php) and [JavaScript](packages/js) provided for the community.
 Some of these are internal dependencies and are marked with an `internal-` prefix.
 -   [**Tools**](tools): We also have a growing number of tools within our repository.
 Many of these are intended to be utilities and scripts for use in the monorepo, but, this directory may also contain external tools.

+If you'd like to learn more about how our monorepo works, [please check out this guide here](tools/README.md).

 ## Reporting Security Issues

 To disclose a security issue to our team, [please submit a report via HackerOne here](https://hackerone.com/automattic/).